ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

 *Example of a Fast-Connect line with a single CTCP without subaddressing*

-**2.4.16 Definition of an X25 AntiGATE line**
+X25 AntiGATE line
+^^^^^^^^^^^^^^^^^

 A Reverse-X25 AntiGATE line establishes a link between VIRTEL and a Communication and Transmission Control Program (CTCP) application.
 On this type of line, VIRTEL communicates with the CTCP to manage incoming and outgoing calls to and from the X25 network.
 Once a virtual circuit is established, data flows across LU-LU sessions between the VIRTEL terminals and the CTCP.
 In this way, VIRTEL emulates an IBM 3745 controller with NPSI.

 |image46|

-*Fig. 46 - Definition of an X25 AntiGATE line*
+Definition of an X25 AntiGATE line
+""""""""""""""""""""""""""""""""""

 Remote ident
     LU name of the CTCP (CFT, Inter.PEL, etc).
 May be blank if